 Seville Cathedral is a massive Gothic affair, an odd to excess.
 It’s the largest cathedral in the world.
-Buy tickets online in advance.
+It’s essential to pre-book a skip the line ticket in advance.

 Tickets include an audio guide.
 To enter the cathedral, you walk through the lovely Patio of the Orange Trees, decorated with a Moorish gate.

 The Main Chapel, Capilla Mayor, is a glittering affair.
 It houses one of the world’s finest high altars, elaborately detailed and finished in gold leaf.
 There are over 1,000 carved biblical figures.